 Before I made it into space, I became very familiar with the last of the five tools, the Terraformer.
 I can well believe there are people who do nothing but play with this excellent toy for the whole two hours.

 It's a chunky, hand-held contraption that looks uncannily like a golf bag.
 It fires a purple beam that rips anything apart.
-It also never runs out of juice so you can just keep blasting away until either your hopper fills up and you have to go empty it or the roof of tunnel you're digging collapses and kills you.
+It also never runs out of juice so you can just keep blasting away until either your hopper fills up and you have to go empty it or the roof of the tunnel you're digging collapses and kills you.

 Pass me the nine iron, Jim! |